-040802.
+\040802.
 IBA Cardholder Training

 When an individual receives a travel card for the first time, it is mandatory they complete the "Program & Policies - Travel Card 101" training course that is available in Trax.
 Cardholders will ensure a copy of the certificate of completion is retained by the APC or can be obtained from TraX.
-Refresher training (along with re-signing the current version of the GTCC Regulations SOU) is required every three years and may be completed using the "Program & Policies - Travel Card 101" course or other sources as approved by the applicable CPM.
-Refresher training and the updated GTCC Regulations SOU (see Annex 1) will be documented and retained either electronically or in hard copy by the APC.
+Refresher training and re-signing the DD3120 SOU is required every three years and may be completed using the "Program & Policies - Travel Card 101" course or other sources as approved by the applicable CPM.
+Refresher training and the updated GTCC SOU (DD3120) will be documented and retained either electronically or in hard copy by the APC.
+These can be uploaded in the cardholder's profile in the vender's EAS.